kzahel/connection-forwarder/README.md

 I made this app so that I could ssh into termux running on a chromebook without developer mode.
 Maybe you find it useful for something else.

 ---
-# UPDATE: since Chrome 64 this extension is not even really needed for ChromeOS+Android
+# UPDATE: since Chrome 63 this extension is not even really needed for ChromeOS+Android
-ChromeOS automatically forwards listening ports on the android interface to the ChromeOS interface.
+###ChromeOS automatically forwards listening ports on the android interface to the ChromeOS interface.
 But I leave this project in place in case there is some use that I'm not aware of.
 ---